ci1xgk/Fellowship_Webpage/DG2_RANS.md

 ### Using the DG2-RANS solver
-The DG2-RANS solver is a new solver in LISFLOOD-FP.
-DG2-RANS is used in a similar way as other solvers in LISFLOOD-FP (i.e., following the guidance described in Section [*"Input files and their format"*](/Merewether1.md)), but several extra parameters are needed to be included in the *.par file, as described in the table below
+The DG2-RANS solver on LISFLOOD-F can be setup and run in a similar way as any other uniform-grid solver (see the Section [*"Input files and their format"*](/Merewether1.md)), subjected to typing several extra parameters in the *.par file.
+These parameters are described in the table below.

 | Item name `input`  | Description |
 | --------- | ----------- |